saucelabs/sauce-docs/docs/dev/cli/saucectl/run.md

 <div className="cli-desc">
 <p><small>| OPTIONAL | BOOLEAN | <span className="sauceDBlue">Sauce Cloud Only</span></small></p>

 Allows you to launch tests without waiting for results of the preceding tests.
 This option can be helpful when relying on a CI tool to automatically launch tests.
+This option does not require a value; including it inline sets it to `true`.

 </div>

-### <span className="cli">--build &lt;string&gt;</span>
+### <span className="cli">--build </span>

 <div className="cli-desc">
 <p><small>| OPTIONAL | STRING | <span className="sauceDBlue">VDC Only</span> |</small></p>